-.
-The program welcomes high school juniors, from throughout the state, who have been identified as particularly gifted in the arts, to work in the studios on Haystack’s award-winning campus.
-Participants include students from a number of isolated rural communities, which is an important aspect of the program for the opportunity it provides to youngsters from different backgrounds to discover that they have common interests and can support one another in work undertaken together.
+Held each May, the program provides youngsters from different backgrounds to discover that they have common interests and can support one another in work undertaken together.
 Students from local high schools work closely with their instructors in Haystack’s studios.

-was supported by Parker Poe Charitable Trust and by Haystack’s Jack and Harriet Endowment Fund
+Studio Based Learning is traditionally supported by Parker Poe Charitable Trust and Haystack’s jackandharriet Fund.

-Support for the 2016 Mentor Program was supported by these funds of these funds of Haystack’s Program Endowment: the Ann and Chuck Holland, Belvedere, and Betsy Rowland.
+Support for the 2018 Mentor Program was provided by the following funds of Haystack’s Program Endowment: the Ann and Chuck Holland, Belvedere, and Betsy Rowland.
 Haystack’s 2018 general operating fund is supported in part by a grant from the Maine Arts Commission, an independent state agency supported by the National Endowment for the Arts.

 “The highlight for me was how I wasn’t ever limited.
 The information was presented in a way that let me explore it and when I asked ‘Is this possible?’ the answer was always ‘YES!'”